 He leaned slightly forward.
 “I’m proud…”

-My breath caught with hope that, at last, he’d express something he’d never before expressed.
+My breath caught as I thought for just a moment that, at last, he was about to express something he’d never before expressed.

 “I’m proud,” he whispered again, “real proud of my life.”

 I let the breath go.
-“Yes, you should be.”
+“Yeah, you should be.”